 FACT: EVERY M.L.E.O. is a P.O.O.
 You would have to be in order to write tickets and process them according to law.
 As an aside, not every P.O.O. is also a M.L.E.O.
 For example, Provincial Ministry officers who do not enforce anything at the Municipal level are not M.L.E.O.’s.
 They have no need to be as they only enforce Provincial laws within their Ministry.

 Q. What is the difference between a “Bylaw Officer” and a M.L.E.O.?”

 A. Essentially nothing, it’s just semantics and labels.
 They are one and the same.
 Every Ontario M.L.E.O. enforces Municipal Bylaws.
-Parking is just one area of Bylaw Enforcement.
+Parking, Animal Control, Property Standards etc are all different areas of Bylaw Enforcement.
 Some use the term M.L.E.O. while others use the term Bylaw Officer.

 Q. Is it true that some Municipalities are outsourcing some Bylaw Enforcement to Security companies?

 A. Yes.
 Some smaller Municipalities are not only out sourcing Parking Enforcement but also General Bylaw services and Animal Control.

 Q. Is M.L.E.O. officer training, including General Bylaws etc, the same as what Police Officers get at O.P.C.
 (Ontario Police College)?

 A. Yes.
 Every police officer in Ontario is also a M.L.E.O. and P.O.O.
 Their appointment is much broader in terms of what legislation they can enforce of course, but the basic content is the same.
 Police do not get much involved in local Property Standards, Licensing, etc. however they are empowered to write Parking Tickets, deal with Noise Bylaw complaints, Animal Bylaw offences.